LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * It can be difficult to see the forest for the trees
 * If you want a shorter list of instructions with fewer details, stick with the [GitHub Quick-Start](../gh-actions/gh-quick-start.md) page
 * If you want all the information in one giant page, keep going on this page
-* You can even flip back and forth by clicking on the `Return to Quick-Start` links when you finish a section on this page
+* You can even flip back and forth by clicking on the `Link to Return to Quick-Start` links when you finish a section on this page

 ## Prerequisites